Loire Valley Tours - Castles & Wine

 Getting to the Loire Valley

 The Loire Valley is very easy to reach from Paris.
 From downtown Paris or CDG Airport, the Loire is only around 3 hours by car.
 With a quick stop somewhere to stretch your legs, it will be an easy journey.
 The Loire is also only 1hr on the High Speed Train (TGV) from Paris - however it is difficult to get automatic cars in Tours and therefore we usually recommend that our travelers pick up a rental car in Paris.

 For those who want to see several different regions, the Loire Valley is just a 3 and half hour drive from the Normandy Landing Sites and the Bordeaux Vineyards.
 For those who want to continue their trip by heading to Provence, there are some direct trains from Tours to Avignon in Provence.

 Loire Valley Hotels, B&Bs, Castles

-We have selected accommodations away from the crowds - mostly Bed & Breakfasts and boutique hotels - in the Loire region so our travelers can feel at home, have the opportunity to interact with the locals and are perfectly located to drive around the Loire Valley.
+We have selected accommodations away from the crowds - mostly Bed & Breakfasts and boutique hotels - in the Loire region so our travelers can feel at home.
+They will have the opportunity to interact with the locals and be perfectly located to explore the region on their Loire Valley driving tour.